vinimeng/vinimeng/README.md

 *PT-BR:*
 ### Opa, bem-vindo ao meu perfil!
 Me chamo Vinícius Meng, sou desenvolvedor fullstack.
 Tenho afinidade maior com as seguintes linguagens:
+  - PHP
+  - Javascript
+  - Java

+Mas estou sempre a procura de novos conhecimentos! 😄

+*EN-US:*
+### Hey there, welcomed to my profile!
+My name is Vinícius Meng, I'm a fullstack developer.
+I have a greater affinity with the following languages:
-    * PHP
+  - PHP
-    * Javascript
+  - Javascript
-    * Java
+  - Java

+But I am always looking for new knowledge! 😄

 <!--
 **vinimeng/vinimeng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.